rydmike/flex_color_scheme/README.md

    // Use the toTheme method to create Themes from [FlexColorScheme].
 This
    // is the preferred method when using [FlexColorScheme].
 In this demo
    // you can use a toggle to see what a FlexColorScheme looks like if you just
-   // return its color scheme and use [ThemeData.from] to instead create your
+   // return its color scheme and use [ThemeData.from] to instead create the theme. bool useToThemeMethod;
-   // theme.
-   bool useToThemeMethod;

    @override
    void initState() {
      themeMode = ThemeMode.light;
-     themeIndex = 21; // Start with the last index, the custom olive green one. flexAppBarStyle = FlexAppBarStyle.primary;
+     themeIndex = 7; // Start with deep blue see theme. flexAppBarStyle = FlexAppBarStyle.primary;
      flexSurface = FlexSurface.medium;
      tooltipsMatchBackground = false;